Uberspace/lab/source/guide_wordpress-bedrock.rst

 Updates
 =======

 .. warning:: Whilst using Wordpress with bedrock it does **not** update itself automatically by default.
-Also updating via the wordpress Admin-Backend is not possible.
+Also updating via the wordpress Admin-Backend is not possible as soon as your environment is set to ``production``.
 Checkout the `Wordpress-Blog`_ for Updates.

-Updating Plugins and Themes
+Updating Plugins
 ---------------------------

-For Plugins and themes you can simply use ``composer update`` in the ``bedrock`` directory:
+For Plugins and themes installed with composer, you can simply use ``composer update`` in the ``bedrock`` directory:

 .. code-block:: console
  :emphasize-lines: 1,2